Omniverse-Web3-Labs/omniverse-swap/README.md

 You will see that there is also a paremeter `token_id` in Assets module, it is not needed by all bussiness.

-### Develop bussiness code
+### Write bussiness code

 Feel free to write your bussiness, you can also refer to the examples we provide: [`Assets`](./pallets/assets/) and [`Uniques`](./pallets/uniques/).

-If the your code needs to interact with `Omniverse Protocol` module, you can refer to the [document](./pallets/omni-protocol/README.md).
+If the your code needs to interact with `Omniverse Protocol` module, you can refer to the document of [`Omniverse Protocol`](./pallets/omni-protocol/README.md).

 ## Run node